Jack Kerouac at 100: Trauma, faith and rotgut wine

 A poetic and profound account of his years traversing America, often in the company of his irrepressible friend and inspiration Neal Cassady, On The Road made Kerouac a celebrity overnight.
 Its runaway success helped him to publish another dozen novels before he drank himself to death in 1969, at the age of 47, but he never enjoyed his sudden fame.
 “Most of the time, he was very quiet and very shy,” says Amram.
 “That’s one reason he used to drink, so that he could anaesthetise himself enough to be comfortable with people.”

-As the centennial anniversary of Kerouac’s birth approaches, Amram remembers his friend best for his “sweetness and purity of intent”.
+On the centennial anniversary of Kerouac’s birth, Amram remembers his friend best for his “sweetness and purity of intent”.
 This remained intact even after he’d been declared the voice of his generation.
 “Someone came up to me at a party [after meeting Jack] and said: ‘If that guy’s so great, why was he talking to me so long?’” laughs Amram.
 “Jack never saw any differentiation between a ‘nobody’ and a ‘somebody’.
 He never considered any human being to be a nobody.”

 Kerouac’s natural shyness, and his love of humanity, is captured in the most famous passage from On The Road, the one that continues to connect with new generations of fans online.
 In it, he describes how he felt stumbling along a New York sidewalk behind his more gregarious friends Cassady and the poet Allen Ginsberg.
 “They danced down the streets like dingledodies, and I shambled after as I’ve been doing all my life after people who interest me,” he wrote, “because the only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars and in the middle you see the blue centerlight pop and everybody goes ‘Awww!’”